lzl124631x/LeetCode/leetcode/844. Backspace String Compare/README.md

 ## Solution 2.

-If it's not allowed to change the input string.
+If it's not allowed to change the input string, we scan backward. `back` function is used to skip all characters that are deleted using backspaces.
+After `back`, the indexes are pointing to characters that we need to compare.

 ```cpp
 // OJ: https://leetcode.com/problems/backspace-string-compare/